Etherpod/Ship-Enhancements/README.md

 These are all enabled by default.
 - **Keep Helmet On**: When there is no oxygen present, this prevents the game from removing your helmet when doing things such as piloting the ship or roasting a marshmallow at a campfire.
 - **Show Warning Notifications**: Notifies you in the ship when resources are low or when the outside conditions are becoming dangerous.
+- **Zero-G Cockpit Free-Look**: Fixes a bug where you are unable to use free look in the cockpit when there is no gravity and no oxygen.
+I'm not sure why you would want to turn this off, but you have the option.

 ## Presets
 In case there are too many settings to deal with, there are some pre-made presets for you to use.
 The settings can still be meddled with after choosing one.